pongpisit/cloudflare-gui-workshop-lab/README.md

    https://one.dash.cloudflare.com/
    ```

-2. Log in with the same Cloudflare account used in Part A and B
+2. Log in with your Cloudflare account

 3. **If this is your first time:** The system will prompt you to create a Zero Trust organization
    - Set team name: e.g., `my-workshop-org`